WillBuik/CppSourceLinkDemo/README.md

 # CppSourceLinkDemo
-A test repo for testing Visual Studio
+A test repo for demoing Visual Studio's SourceLink support for C++ projects hosted on GitHub.